streamx-dev/streamx-connector-websight/README.md

 ## Usage

-Using the connector in the project requires adding proper bundles and the `streamx-connector-websight-blueprints` service user.
+Using the connector in the project requires adding proper bundles.

+Notice that using `dev.streamx:streamx-connector-websight-blueprints:${streamx.connector.websight.version}` requires the `streamx-connector-websight-blueprints` service user, and it's optional while integrating with StreamX Blueprints.

 Example: